-There are several factors that could be causing low motivation in your workplace and these factors can have detrimental effects on both the employees and the business.
-Here we explore possible reasons for low motivation amongst your employees and what you can do to solve it.
+There are several factors that could be triggering low motivation in your workplace and these factors can have detrimental effects on both the employees and the business.
+Here we explore possible reasons for low motivation amongst your employees and what you can do to resolve it.

 If you’re unsure whether your employees are lacking motivation, there are several key signs to look out for.

-Recruiters Michael Page UK outline several reasons why employees often lack motivation at work.
+Recruiters Michael Page UK outline some of the key reasons why employees often lack motivation at work:

 What can be done?

 Great Place to Work conduct annual employee surveys and workplace cultural studies with over 6,600 organisations worldwide with over 12 million employees.
 Their research focuses on measuring the following factors which contribute to an individuals’ wellbeing at work:

 There are several ways you can create a work environment that fosters high employee motivation.